-From these experiences, I’ll share my list of the most effective habits of successful savers.
-Few of us do all of them, but you can successfully manage your spending and generate the savings you want by doing many of them.
+From these experiences, here’s my list of the most effective habits of successful savers.
+Few of us do them all, but you can successfully manage your spending and generate the savings you want by doing many of these:

 1. Pay yourself first.

 The most effective way to save money is to do it before you spend it.
 Sounds obvious, I know.
 Payroll deductions are best as they’re effortless and invisible.
 When you divert money from your paycheck to your savings, you are paying yourself first.
 The money never finds its way into your checking account; you don’t see it and you don’t spend it.

 Develop a good sense of your overall monthly spending.
 You don’t need to track every penny every day but you should know how much you’re spending and whether you’re roughly hitting your spending and saving target.
 If it helps, use an app like Mint.com.
 Also, distinguish between discretionary and mandatory spending and if it is discretionary, think twice.

 Similarly, hit the pause button before you buy anything consequential, especially discretionary items.
 Be mindful of your spending and make sure you really want to do so.
 A pause retains the option of spending the money later.

 Spend below your income at every stage of life.
 If your income is reduced — and you don’t expect it to be a short-lived change — then reduce your spending also.
 Don’t count on the future to be better; instead, adjust to the present.
 Similarly, don’t let your spending increase proportionally with increases in your income.

 Limit your debts to a car, a home, your education, and true emergencies.
 Avoid taking on debt for other expenses.
 Anything else — vacations, furniture, weddings, taxes, living expenses — should be paid in full.